theom/cowboy_eclm/README.md

-Once you have the hostname correct you can open up your browser's development tools, click the network tab and load the page eclm/test.html.
+Once you have the hostname correct you can open up your browser's development tools, click the network tab and load the page http://eclm:1400/test.html (replace eclm with localhost if you changed the source).
 The load should fail just short of the last few tens of bytes in the file.

 Please note that the error does not show up immediately since the browser is waiting for more data from the server.
 After about 5-6